Ozzie Albies Preview, Player Props: Braves vs. Dodgers

 Dodgers Pitching Rankings

+- The Dodgers pitching staff is 20th in the league with a collective 8.5 strikeouts per nine innings.

-- The Dodgers have the 16th-ranked team ERA among all league pitching staffs (4.20).
+- The Dodgers' 4.21 team ERA ranks 17th across all league pitching staffs.

-- Dodgers pitchers combine to rank 14th in baseball in home runs allowed (157 total, 1.2 per game).
+- Dodgers pitchers combine to rank 14th in baseball in home runs given up (160 total, 1.2 per game).

-- The left-hander last appeared on Saturday against the Boston Red Sox, when he threw six innings, allowing six earned runs while giving up eight hits.
+- In his most recent appearance on Tuesday against the Arizona Diamondbacks, the right-hander went six innings, allowing four earned runs while surrendering seven hits.

-- The 27-year-old has amassed an ERA of 4.41, with 9.1 strikeouts per nine innings, in 20 games this season.
-Opponents have a .244 batting average against him.
+- The 24-year-old has an ERA of 4.00, with 8.1 strikeouts per nine innings, in 16 games this season.
+Opponents have a .236 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.